 Further to helping manage your exam anxiety, it is vital that you also cover the self-care essentials, such as eating properly, exercising and getting enough sleep.
 If you experience a lowered immune system, digestive issues, skin problems and trouble concentrating, this may be a warning sign that you are pushing yourself too hard.

-Tip #4: Use stress to your advantage
+Tip #4: Use stress to your advantage when experiencing exam anxiety

 It’s important to have a healthy balance of stress in testing situations, as some stress is actually good for you.
 Too little stress can lead to boredom and depression, while too much stress can exacerbate anxiety and poor health habits.